-Wattics is a proud partner of the European Union’s FORTIKA (Cyber Security Accelerator for trusted SMEs IT Ecosystem) project which aims to:
+Wattics energy software is a proud partner of the European Union’s FORTIKA (Cyber Security Accelerator for trusted SMEs IT Ecosystem) project which aims to:

 - Minimise the exposure of small and medium sized (SMEs) businesses to cyber security risks and threats, and